k2datascience/ds-foundations/README.md

 ## <a name="section-a"></a>1.
 Foundations Program

-These materials are designed to ensure you are ready to succeed in the our data science bootcamp (or any other).
+These materials are designed to ensure you are ready to succeed in the our data science bootcamp.
 Depending on your background, the material can take anywhere from 30-100+ hours to complete.

 Week 0
   - [Local Setup](0-local-setup.md)